Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 - My Blogging Journey

-- 11 Tips for Bloggers
+- 11 Best Blogging Tips for Beginner Bloggers

-- What’s Next in my Blogging Story
+- What’s Next in My Blogging Journey

-Why I became a blogger
+Why I Became a Blogger

 I knew if I worked hard I would be able to make something of my own with writing, too.

-But how would you know if you got what it takes?
+How would you know if you got what it takes?

 Sometimes you know you will make it before the journey begins.
 At times, you figure out during the work.
 Even if you don’t realize anything, you still make it to the finish line.